acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 - Support also content (if label "text" insert a quote)
 - Add "test connection" on config page
 - Feed tags from outside (WCH feature required)
-- config if “asset” or "content" (e.g. fq=classification:asset )
+- config if “asset” or "content" (e.g. fq=classification:asset)
+- Support for other WordPress features (e.g. Blocks)